Coronavirus digest: US surpasses 20 million COVID cases | DW | 02.01.2021

 France has imposed a nationwide 8 pm curfew to curb the spread of COVID.
 The country has also banned mass gatherings.
 France has a total of 2,697,014 COVID cases with 64,892 deaths, according to the latest figures from John Hopkins University.

-The UK's Royal College of Emergency Medicine has warned healthcare workers are at risk of burnout as the numbers of patients infected with the coronavirus continues to rise.
+The UK's Royal College of Emergency Medicine has warned healthcare workers are at risk of burnout as the number of patients infected with the coronavirus continues to rise.

 "We are very much at battle stations," Adrian Boyle, the vice president of the doctors association, told the BBC.